Rhodes-CS-Department/jupyterhub-deployment/README.md

 # Initial Cluster Setup

-These initial setup steps follow the [Zero to JupyterHub with Kubernetes guide](https://zero-to-jupyterhub.readthedocs.io/en/latest/).
+The initial cluster setup was done using the [Zero to JupyterHub with Kubernetes guide](https://zero-to-jupyterhub.readthedocs.io/en/latest/).

 ## GCE project configuration